Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ### Pull requests

-Once pushed, a pull request (sometimes called a merge request or "PR") can be created.
+Once pushed, a pull request (sometimes called a merge request or PR for short) can be created.
 PRs are generally requests for merging changes into the `main` branch of the remote repo.
 Although the command line has been used throughout this article, there are some cases where using the GUI (graphical user interface) of GitHub is another option.
 This is the case when creating a PR, which can be done through the GUI of all of the major hosting services.

 After the PR is created, other team members can review the code and suggest changes.
 Changes can be requested with either of the following methods: